Sautéed asparagus gets all dressed up with some golden brown, crunchy garlic breadcrumbs! A delicious and easy vegetable side dish.

 There are three options for cooking asparagus in a skillet.

-- In this recipe, the asparagus is blanched in boiling salted water, then finished off in the skillet with some olive oil.
+In this recipe, the asparagus is blanched in boiling salted water, then finished off in a medium-high heat skillet with some olive oil.
 This method requires very little oil and is a fantastic option for low fat cooking.

 Frequently Asked Questions: